nicolabs/musiccast-fix-kit/README.md

 This script will solve this by listening to volume updates on a source device and applying any volume change to one or more target devices.

 On the command line, use `-s scripts/sync-volume.js` to enable this script and use the following options :
-- `--conf-sync-volume-source` sets the hostname or IP address of the *master* receiver
+- `--conf.sync-volume.source` sets the hostname or IP address of the *master* receiver
-- `--conf-sync-volume-target` lists the *slave* devices that will be updated with the master's volume.
+- `--conf.sync-volume.target` lists the *slave* devices that will be updated with the master's volume.
 You can separate them with a space or pass the option several times.

 Top-level options (e.g. `--source`) and configuration file are also valid (see instructions below).